 Data & Integration Nodes

-Data and integration nodes handle the core plumbing of your workflows -- making API calls, querying databases, reading and writing files, transforming data, and connecting to cloud services.
+Data and integration nodes handle the core plumbing of your workflows: making API calls, querying databases, reading and writing files, transforming data, and connecting to cloud services.

 Core Data Nodes